Get insider access

 • Press and hold: Enters pairing mode.

 • Double press: When connected via Bluetooth or analog, cycles between ANC on, off, and 'Transparency' mode.
-When connected via USB-C, cycles between EQ presets.
+When connected via USB-C, it cycles between EQ presets.

 6.1